Bnjoroge1/j2echat/specification.md

 1. The sender first constructs a message string `M' = sender_username || 0x3A || M` where `||` represents concatenation, and the byte `0x3A` does not appear in the sender username.
 2. The sender computes `CHECK = CRC32(M')`, where CRC32 uses the IEEE standard polynomial (0xedb88320).
 3. The sender constructs a message string `M'' = M' || CHECK`.
-4. The sender uses ChaCha20 with an initial state/IV set to 0 to encipher `M''`.
+4. The sender uses ChaCha20 with an initial state/IV set to 0 to encipher `M''` under key `K`.
 It encodes the result using BASE64 to produce `C2`.

 Compute `Sig`: